KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 ## Accessibility Model

-Version `1.1.15` also expands the browser accessibility layer.
+Version `1.1.16` also keeps the expanded browser accessibility layer.

 The current accessibility runtime includes: